mohitmujawdiya/Legion-Power-Plan-Hotkey/README.md

 4. Customize the script as much for your liking.
 5. Compile your script in the .ahk to .exe compiler that came with Autohotkey installation.

+Alternatively, you can just download customizable.zip from releases, extract it and edit the batch files for your desired configuration.

 # Credits

 I am a complete noob to scripts and stuff.
 Thanks to the these nice folks.